 Your monthly forecast should drive your hiring and staffing plan.
 This is the goal of this process.
 If your monthly forecast doesn’t ultimately position you to feed into a hiring plan, then it’s missing the mark.

+Start by selecting a staff group to forecast.
 Gather as much historical data as you can for that group.
-Ideally, you go back 36 months, so you have a good view of how volume and handle times have trended over time, and to get a sense of seasonality.
+Ideally, you go back 36 months, so you have a good view of how volume has trended over time.
+By that, you also get a sense of seasonality.

-The easiest way to start is to identify the growth year over year to establish where your volume should be this year.
-Here is a sample data set for us to apply a simple growth factor to.
+The easiest way to start is to identify the growth year-over-year to establish where your volume should be this year.
+Here is a sample data set for us to apply a simple growth factor to:

 Table 1: YoY growth in contact volume

-In the example above, that would have us adding 2,106 to the volume we saw in 2018, which gets us to a forecast for 2019 of 56,106 contacts.
+With this growth rate, you would be adding 2,106 to the volume you saw in 2018.
+This gets us to a forecast of 56,106 contacts for 2019.

 Table 2: Average contact volume per month based on sample data